EU Commission deregulates telecoms market for fixed line voice calls

 The German regulator, for example, already signalled over the summer that it would continue regulating parts of the fixed line voice market.

-The move was welcomed by industry lobbying group ETNO, whose members include Deutsche Telekom (DTEGn.DE), Telecom Italia (TLIT.MI) and TeliaSonera TLSN.ST, as they will have more freedom in charging both smaller operators for giving access to their networks and retail customers for making fixed calls.
+The move was welcomed by industry lobbying group ETNO, whose members include Deutsche Telekom, Telecom Italia and TeliaSonera, as they will have more freedom in charging both smaller operators for giving access to their networks and retail customers for making fixed calls.

 "EU citizens and businesses demand superfast networks: moving away from unnecessary regulation is a fundamental first step if we are to unlock the massive investments needed," said ETNO's chairman Luigi Gambardella.